 If you’ve handled something made of tungsten, you’ve likely encountered most of the alloy metals in one place, including some inner transition metals.
 However, without breaking it down into its components, it’s impossible to tell.

 People call the members of this category “the zinc family” because they occupy the same group on the periodic table.
-They do tend to demonstrate very different properties, though.
+However, they tend to demonstrate very different properties.

 If you encounter zinc in your daily life, it will usually be in one of its many alloys or compounds.
 By itself, zinc is just a silver-white metal that oxidizes easily.
 When you alloy it with other metals, its possibilities are endless.